-Our overall goals for the improvements to tobac detailed within this manuscript were to enhance the package's scientific capabilities and utility, improve its efficiency, and incorporate new tools for data processing and more complex analyses.
-The inclusion of these changes in tobac v1.5, as well as the previously existing flexibility and modularity of tobac v1.2 and its variable- and grid-agnostic (i.e., capable of working on any gridded dataset) nature, make tobac simultaneously one of the most powerful and malleable objective analysis tools that presently exist in our field.
+Our overall goals for the improvements to tobac detailed within this paper were to enhance the package's scientific capabilities and utility, improve its efficiency, and incorporate new tools for data processing and more complex analyses.
+The inclusion of these changes in tobac v1.5, as well as the previously existing flexibility and modularity of tobac v1.2 and its variable- and grid-agnostic (i.e. capable of working on any gridded dataset) nature, make tobac simultaneously one of the most powerful and malleable objective analysis tools that presently exist in our field.

 From a scientific point of view, the inclusion of the vertical dimension in tobac v1.5 allows for identification, discretization, and tracking of more complex and multidimensional meteorological structures, which could not be performed in tobac v1.2.
-It also allows users to better capture the spatiotemporal evolution of clustered phenomena that are difficult to 475 isolate in 2D projections of 3D data.
-Further, the processing of mergers and splits within tobac's tracking module greatly enhances the ability to assess the lifecycles of cloud systems that exhibit such processes, without requiring additional recordkeeping and data processing by the user.
-The included spectral filtering tool also improves the scientific utility of tobac by providing a method for users to isolate specific frequencies of interest in the data they are using, precluding the need for external data processing or the use of datasets that have already been smoothed.
+It also allows users to better capture the spatiotemporal evolution of clustered phenomena that are difficult to isolate in 2D projections of 3D data.
+Further, the pro-